-Before I could start in on painting The Mad House (yay!), we needed to tackle the scads of wallpaper all over the house.
+Before I could start painting The Mad House (yay!), we needed to tackle the scads of wallpaper all over the house.
 I had heard that DIF was great for smaller projects, but since we had large areas that needed to come down, we opted to use a wallpaper steamer.
 After days and days of taking down wallpaper, I wanted to share my best tips for removing wallpaper with a steamer with you guys!

-I could only find one place in my hometown that rented wallpaper steamers, and they were charging $35 a day!
+I could only find one place in my hometown that would rent a commercial wallpaper steamer, and they were charging $35 a day!
 For $50 we were able to buy a steamer, and it ended up being SUCH a smart move.
 It took us the better part of four days to get all the wallpaper down, and I can always sell the steamer on Craig’s List if I want to recoup some of the cost of purchasing it.

 Just because I’m smiling doesn’t mean I’m happy.
 And, yes, I am operating an electric device, not wearing shoes, and likely standing in a puddle.
 Safety first.

 Today I will take you through the steps I used to steam down the wallpaper in our new home.
 Both of my parents helped with the process, and over the course of four days we got the paper down, the walls mostly washed, and many of the walls sanded.
 We are by no means experts; these are just the tips and tricks we learned by trial and error.